-Shortfall funding requests will be prioritized as the MPO wishes to encourage the completion of projects before starting new projects to avoid overextending staff and funding resources.
+Shortfall funding requests will be prioritized as the MPO wishes to encourage local agencies to complete projects before starting new projects to avoid overextending staff and funding resources.

-If you are submitting a request for funding for an existing project, you must confirm that there are no substantial changes in scope to your project that led to the increase in the project cost.
-If there are substantial changes in the othersare incomplete.
+If you are submitting a request for funding for an existing project, you must confirm that there are no substantial function changes in scope to your project that led to the increase in the project cost.
+If there are substantial changes in the towards to be a substantial change of the substantial changes in the subst incomplete.

-Some MPOs limit the number of new project submittals in order to avoid reviewing too manyapplications.
-DCHC MPOhas a relatively small number of jurisdictions and agencies.
-MPO staff would like to introduce a cap not to limit the overall number of applicants, but to incentivize completion of projects and to avoid overextending staff and funding resources to start new projects while scope of your project, the project must be submitted and scored as a new project.
+Some MPOs limit the number of new project submittals to avoid reviewing too many applications.
+DCHC MPO has a relatively small number of jurisdictions and agencies.
+MPO staff would like to introduce a cap not to limit the overall number of applicants, but to incentivize completion of projects and to avoid overextending staff and funding resources to start new projects while others are scope of your project, the project must be submitted and scored as a new project.